zsavajji/gmap-vue/packages/documentation/docs/README.md

   // then set installComponents to 'false'.
   // If you want to automatically install all the components this property must be set to 'true':
   installComponents: true,

+  // Load the Google Maps API dynamically, if you set this to `true` the plugin doesn't load the Google Maps API
+  dynamicLoad: false,
 })
 ```